pagopa/pagopa-checkout-be-mock/README.md

 ## Executing error flows

-If you invoke the `/checkout/payments/v1/payment-requests/:rptId` with an RPT id of the format `777777777773020167237496700xx` where `xx` is one of the flow codes below, you can control the failure mode of different handlers called from Checkout frontend during the payment process.
+If you invoke the `/checkout/payments/v1/payment-requests/:rptId` endpoint with an RPT id of the format `777777777773020167237496700xx` where `xx` is one of the flow codes below, you can control the failure mode of different handlers called from Checkout frontend during the payment process.

 This is currently implemented via a `mockFlow` cookie which is returned from the endpoint with the flow name as the value.